vivrichards600/testersplayground/Readme.md

 ## About

-Testers playground is an open source project released under the MIT license, which means you can use it for any purpose, even for commercial projects.
+Testers playground is an open-source project released under the MIT license, which means you can use it for any purpose, even for commercial projects.

 Testers Playground was created and is maintained by **[Viv Richards](https://vivrichards.co.uk/)**.